FrakGart/overpass-doc/en/targets/index.md

 Downstream Tools
 ================

-How to configure a request such that the result suits the respective downstream purpose?
+How to configure a request so that the results suit the downstream purpose?
 Examples are given for many popular applications without any claim to be exhaustive.
 The data formats are introduced and their variants presented.

 [LINK_STUB](formats.md)